JamalMays6/Devices-Exposed-to-the-Internet/README.md

-## 🛡️Threat Mitigation Plan: Brute Force Attempts on Internet-Facing VM
-### 📌 Summary
-For this project, we purposely exposed a virtual machine to the internet to simulate what happens when misconfigurations go unchecked in real-world environments.
-In enterprise environments, accidental exposure of resources like RDP or SSH is one of the most common and dangerous misconfigurations.
-To understand how attackers exploit these exposures, we intentionally allowed public access to a lab VM (r3dant-ls-lab6) for several days and monitored what happened.
-Throughout our investigation we were able to document the detection, analysis, and mitigation of brute force login attempts against our Azure VM.
-This scenario offers a hands-on look at cloud threat detection, incident response, and Microsoft security tools like Azure NSGs, Sentinel, and Defender for Endpoint.
+# 🛡️Internet-Facing VM Brute-Force Simulation

+In this project, we purposely exposed a virtual machine in our lab environment to the public internet to observe how quickly and how often attackers exploit misconfigurations in real-world environments.

+_**Inception State:**_ the VM (`r3dant-ls-lab6`) is assumed to be private; no alerts or indicators of compromise exist and the security team has not detected any unusual login activity.

+_**Completion State:**_ repeated brute-force attempts are identified from multiple external IPs.
+No logon succeeds, but the exposure is remediated: the public IP is removed, malicious addresses are blocked, MFA/NLA is enforced, Defender for Endpoint is deployed, Sentinel detection rules are created, and the activity is mapped to MITRE ATT&CK (`T1133`, `T1110.001`).

 ---

-### 🎯 Confirmed Activity:
-- Internet-facing VM (`r3dant-ls-lab6`) exposed for several days.
-- Multiple failed login attempts from suspicious IPs.
-- No evidence of successful compromise, but brute force activity confirmed.
+## Technology Utilized
+- **Microsoft Defender for Endpoint** (device telemetry, attack-surface reduction, live response)
+- **Azure Network Security Groups (NSGs)** (block malicious IPs, remove open RDP/SSH)
+- **Azure Portal** (public-IP removal, network reconfiguration)
+- **Kusto Query Language (KQL)** (log analysis and enrichment)

 ---